lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

-# Fluid Gameplay in a Multiplayer Environment
+# Fluid Gameplay in an Online Environment

 Curse of Myrra is a multiplayer game.
 As such, every action any player performs (moving, attacking, etc) has to go through a centralized server that changes the state accordingly and eventually sends back the new state to players.
 This introduces a huge source of problems when trying to render the game smoothly: there is an unreliable network in between.